qooxdoo/qooxdoo/documentation/manual/source/pages/tool/generator/generator_config_articles.rst

   especially for the *provides* keys, e.g. *provides/class* which points to the library's class path.

-  The other possible values are concerned with network-base libraris.
+  The other possible values are concerned with network-base libraries.

 contrib:// URL
   If the value starts with ``contrib://`` there will be a lookup in the